matthewmoscou/Canthatch/README.md

 ```

 ## Time-course RNAseq analysis of differentially expressed genes in Canthatch, NS1, and NS2 in *Pgt*-inoculated and mock-inoculated treatments
+In a follow up experiment, we performed a replicated time course experiment at 0 and 24 hours after inoculation with *P. graminis* f. sp. *tritici* and mock-inoculation with Canthatch, NS1, and NS2.

 ### Trimming of reads using Trimmomatic
 ```bash